Rewards Center

 1. Canadian account numbers are not all the same length.
 Many banks use 7-12 digits depending on the bank.

 2. Transit number, institution number, and account number should go into the correct separate fields.
-Do not merge them unless the receiving form explicitly asks for a combined format.
+Do not merge them unless the form explicitly asks for a combined format.

 3. If your bank gives you a cheque or app view, copy the details exactly from there instead of rebuilding the number yourself.